cilium/cilium/Documentation/network/servicemesh/gateway-api/header.rst

         user-agent=curl/7.81.0
         x-forwarded-proto=http

-To edit an existing header, use the ``set`` action and specify the value of the header to be modified and the new header value to be set.
+To edit an existing header, use the ``set`` action to specify the value of the header to modify as well as the new header value to set.

 .. code-block:: shell-session